Decentralized-ID/decentralized-id.github.io/README.md

 In the mean-time, after gathering all of the links I had already into [one collection](/blockchain-id.toml), I knew I could make an awesome list out of them sooner than a live demo of the app that is in progress.

-Furthermore, I am working on [sovrin-indy.md](/sovrin-indy.md) as a space to focus more on the foundations, archetecture, and projects within that ecosystem.
-This document being more expansive, and that one more specific.
+Furthermore, I am working on [sovrin-indy.md](/sovrin-indy.md) as a place to focus more on the foundations, archetecture, and projects within that ecosystem.
+This document being more expansive, and that one more focused.

 ### Contents